yuraware/PixelPerfect/README.md

 Compare mockup design images with a user interface on iOS, get the diff of images using inversion or transparency of design mockups.

 ##Features
-* show mockup image over a user interface
+* show a mockup image imposed with a user interface
-* change the mockup image transparency
+* change a mockup image transparency
-* invert colors
+* invert colors of a mockup image to see design difference

 ![](https://github.com/ykobets/PixelPerfect/blob/master/example.gif)